qshi47/Flow2QuakeDFN/README.md

 ### Fault Poro-elastic Stress Change
 Compute the resulting poroelastic stress changes on each fault patch at each (prescribed) time step.

 ```
 julia ExternalStressCalculationExamples/Example_PoroStress.jl
 ```

-*Plot_InitialStress.ipynb* file provides the necessary codes to visualize the computed external shear and effective normal stress.
+This generates the *Input_ExternalStressChange.jld2* file, which contains the computed fault external shear and effective normal stress. *Plot_InitialStress.ipynb* file provides the necessary code to visualize these external stresses.

 ![alt text](image_tau.png)
 ![alt text](image_sigma.png)